petermarion/Individual-Project-Proposal-Private-Lesson-Scheduler/README.md

 ## Required Resources
 - _NEED an Apple computer to run XCode_
-- _Preferably some experience with XCode_
+- _Preferably some experience with XCode and Swift Programming Language_
 - _Preferably some experience making iPhone apps_
 - _Preferably have an iPhone to test the software yourself_